Frequently Asked Questions

 Yes.
-All dorm residents are required to participate in the meal plan which includes breakfast and lunch.
+All dorm residents are required to participate in the meal plan which includes lunch and dinner.
 Students who live in the residence halls also have access to cooking utensils and microwaves, as well as a commissary with vending machines.

 What classes can I transfer in from another college?

 All class credits taken at accredited colleges or universities will be transferred depending upon if they fit within the student’s specified academic program.
 A grade of "C" or higher is required and a sufficient amount of credit to fulfill our requirements is needed.
 The college you attended must send an official transcript to Valor for consideration.